AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

 ### Snowflake on Debian {#snowflake-debian}

-1. Download the ODBC drivers for Snowflake.
+1. Download the ODBC drivers for [!DNL Snowflake].
 [Click here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/index.html) start downloading.

 1. You then need to install the ODBC drivers on Debian with the following command: